 Beckham Jr., who turned 26 this past November, signed a 5-year/$90 million contract extension with the Giants last August.
 In 12 games this past season, Beckham racked up 77 receptions for 1,052 yards and 6 TDs.
-Despite ankle and quad injuries that have held out the uber-talented receiver from a portion of games over the past two seasons, Beckham’s unstoppable playmaking ability create a dominant individual who can take over football games and one that Cleveland will be able to utilize for the remainder of his prime.
+Despite ankle and quad injuries that have held out the uber-talented receiver from a portion of games over the past two seasons, Beckham’s unstoppable playmaking ability allows him to take over football games and adds another dimension to an offense anytime he steps out on the field.

 The Browns also signed former All-Pro running back Kareem Hunt earlier in the offseason to a one-year contract after he was released by the Kansas City Chiefs in November.
 While Cleveland was expected to draft an interior defensive lineman with their first-round pick that now belongs to the Giants, they filled that void by signing defensive tackle Sheldon Richardson to a 3-year/$39 million deal.
 Their Super Bowl odds shifted from 25-1 to 14-1 after their trade for Odell Beckham Jr, making them also the favorites to win the AFC North.
 Second-year GM John Dorsey has quickly built one of the NFL’s most formidable offenses, already making his case for Executive of the Year.

 On the flip side, the trade for Beckham places the Browns in full win-now mode, putting a lot of pressure on Baker Mayfield and first-year head coach Freddie Kitchens, as Cleveland finally has an extremely competitive team that can be successful sooner rather than later.
 With plenty of mouths to feed on the offensive side, it will be very interesting to see the long-term ramifications for the acquisition of the superstar wideout.